maxemmrich/PowerBI_Dashboard/README.md

 <br>

-Based on that, I performed some simple queries out of SQL Server to use the data within Power BI.
+Based on that, I performed some simple queries out of SQL Server to be able to use the data within Power BI.
 All my queries can be found in the [repository](https://github.com/maxemmrich/PowerBI_Dashboard).

 ![](/images/sql_query.JPG)